Ingesting Word Documents

 When you “style” individual letters or words within a paragraph, you are likely using the text formatting tools in the Home section of the Word ribbon.
 When you export content from Word to HTML (either from Word or by upload into Manifold) that conversion process automatically maps certain formatting effects to semantic HTML tagging:

-• italic text is mapped to <em> tags,
+- italic text is mapped to

-• bold is mapped to <strong> tags, and
+tags, - bold is mapped to

-Browsers typically render these on the screen as you might expect: <em>-tagged content it italic, <strong>-tagged content is bold, and <sub>- and <sup>-tagged content is sub- and superscripted.
+Browsers typically render these on the screen as you might expect: <em>

 However, that’s where the magic ends.
 If you apply highlighting or colors to different segments of text, if you change the font or its size, those changes will not automatically carry forward into HTML or, thus, into Manifold.
 Why?
 In short, either because those sorts of effects don’t have a predefined target in HTML to which they can easily be mapped or Word doesn’t record them in a way that can be mapped.

 Okay, great, so if all I’m doing is using these four kinds of formatting options, I don’t have to change what I’m currently doing then right?
 Well, you may still want to do things a little differently and use actual Word styles (instead of the formatting tools) for certain runs of text.
 We just noted that Word’s bold and italic formatting map to semantic HTML.
-When Word exports your italic passages to <em> tags and your bold to <strong> tags, those have meaning beyond just how they appear on the screen.
-For folks using assistive technology, it’s the tagging that matters, not the appearance.
-So to ensure your content is as meaningfully accessible to as many people as possible, it’s important to use the correct tags.
+When Word exports your italic passages to <em>

 Right . . ., but I know how to choose between italics and bold.
 Why are we still talking about this?
 Because it’s not a choice between italics and bold.
 Those are just rendering options.
-It’s a choice between two sets of tags: <em> and <i> and <cite> on one hand, and <strong> and <b> on the other.
-Yes, I know we just added <cite> in there without a proper introduction but bear with us.
-As noted, content tagged in <em> and <i> and <cite> typically render as italic on screen while <strong> and <b> show as bold.
-But each of those tags carries different meaning to folks using screen readers.
+It’s a choice between two sets of tags: <em>

 Let’s tease this out a bit by comparing what we get out of Word, using just the application’s formatting tools, against the other tagging options noted here:

-• Text formatted as italic in Word gets encoded with <em> tags, which, from the HTML specification, indicates that that material is vocally stressed.
+tags, which, from the HTML specification, indicates that that material is vocally stressed.
 That’s a pretty common use case, so we’re happy with that.
 But it’s also pretty limited.
 When I’m including the name of a book in a manuscript, I know that book title is traditionally rendered as italic text, but we can fairly say that’s not something we would want to necessarily think of as being “vocally stressed.”
-Hence the <cite> tag, which is meant to be used for titles of works.
-Both render in italics, but each has carry their own distinct meaning beyond that through their coding.
-And let’s not forget about the <i> tag.
-Again, per the HTML specification, the <i> tag is intended to suggest a change in tone or voice or to call out technical terms or terms in languages differing from that of the main body.
-Think dream sequences, internal thoughts, or remembrances or taxonomic or foreign terms.
-These passages also usually appear in italics, though they carry an entirely different meaning than other words and phrases that share that same visual definition.
+Hence the<cite>

 So, in terms of practical application, where does this leave us?
 For the italic side of the equation, we can follow this decision tree:

-1. Are these your words that you are personally stressing?
+- Are these your words that you are personally stressing?
 Yes?
 Super, then just use the Word formatting button to turn this italic.
 If you answered No, then go on to next list item.

-2. Is this the title of a work?
+- Is this the title of a work?
 Yes?
 Great, use the cite style from the Style Pane.
 If not, go to the next and last list item.

-3. Is this passage you are wondering about diverting in tone from the rest of the surrounding text, as, say, in a dream sequence or by breaking the fifth wall?
+- Is this passage you are wondering about diverting in tone from the rest of the surrounding text, as, say, in a dream sequence or by breaking the fifth wall?
 Or, is this a term or phrase in a different language from the main text or a taxonomic term?
-If you can say yes to either of those then guess what friend, the i style in the Style Pane is what you are looking for!
-If you have something outside that realm, best ask for help.
+If you can say yes to either of those then guess what friend, the

 And for styles on the other half of the equation, those which normally render in bold, we can use this tree:

-1. Is your word or phrase serving as a warning or carrying significant import for your reader?
+- Is your word or phrase serving as a warning or carrying significant import for your reader?
 Is there an urgency to its being read?
 If so, then use the Bold formatting button in Word.
 If this isn’t quite your case, then proceed to the next and last list item.

-2. Do you want to draw attention to your word or phrase without imbuing it with added import?
-If so then use the b style in Word’s style pane.
+- Do you want to draw attention to your word or phrase without imbuing it with added import?
+If so then use the

 Before we close out the character style section, this is one last style to consider: Highlight.
 This style, available in the supplied Word template from the Style Pane is meant to be applied to text that you want to highlight for reference, and which will appear in the Manifold reader with a yellow background.
 This style should be used judiciously.
 For one, Manifold has its own highlighting tool within the app.
-For another, the coding of this style, which corresponds to <mark> tags in HTML is often not read by screen readers.
-So if you use it, it should be used only in situations where understanding is not adversely affected if a reader is unable to experience it.
+For another, the coding of this style, which corresponds to <mark>

 All of the character styles we have discussed here are noted in the following table, along with a sample of how they are transformed into HTML.
-Note that <em> and <strong> are not listed because they do not require styles to achieve.
-Instead those can be secured by using Word’s formatting tools in the ribbon for italic and bold, respectively.
+Note that <em>

-Customizing or Adding New Styles#
+Customizing or Adding New Styles

 We’ve stressed throughout this walkthrough that how things look in Word (a) doesn’t really matter and (b) won’t translate out of Word as you are hoping.
 However, we also appreciate that you and the author are the ones who actually need to work in the document itself.
 So while the specific appearance of elements within the Word document doesn’t affect their later representation in Manifold, it can be useful to adjust how they render in Word so as to make the work in the document more efficient or pleasing.